Zero to four: Maudsley infant mental health two-day conference 2022

 This would include a summary of current policy drivers and examples of how it is being implemented in practice within SLaM with a focus on parental and infant mental health and the inter-relationship between them.

-Download the course programme for day one and day two here.
+Download the infant mental health training conference programme for day one and day two here.

 Discounted rates are available for group bookings.
 Please contact us for more information.
 Maudsley Learning has a full range of courses to meet the needs of your organisation.
 Most can be delivered to you flexibly and tailored to your requirements.